Join or host a phone conference call from anywhere on any device

 Prompts tend to ask for passwords or PIN codes, which prevents unauthorized callers from entering the conference.
 If your conference call requires an access code, the meeting host should provide it along with any other important information.

-Online meetings must be hosted on systems with the capacity to support every participant.
-Most teams shouldn’t have trouble finding a conference calling service that supports everyone.
+Online meetings must be hosted on systems with the capacity to support at least 10 participants.
+Most teams shouldn’t have trouble finding a conference calling service that can suit this basic requirement.

 A conference bridge gives you the ability to do just that.
 That’s not to say that you need one, but it helps a lot in making things easier when you’re dealing with a lot of people.
 The “bridge” aspect refers to the way a conference bridge helps people connect easier, making sure their devices are on the same page.
 A bridge can be hardware or software-based, the important thing is that it makes it simple for people to get into a call together.